-- In this session you will help your mentee develop ways of building their self-esteem and boosting their confidence by supporting them to identify their own strengths and skills.
-You will help them identify these areas and think about ways in which they can utilise these to their advantage. - Key message: we all experience moments of self-doubt and uncertainty even the most confident people have moments where they think, 'I'm such a failure'.
+- We all experience moments of self-doubt and uncertainty even the most confident people have moments where they think, 'I'm such a failure'.
 It's part of being human!
-However, having tools to help us become more confident can support us to be happier and more resilient.
-By becoming more aware of our strengths and personal attributes we can boost our confidence.
+However, having tools to help us become more confident can support us to be happier and more resilient. - This session will provide you with some information and methods to help you develop your self-esteem and become more aware of your personal skills and attributes.
+Including supporting you to develop each of the above points.
+Your mentor will be able to share their own advice and experiences with developing confidence.